Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-10.md

 The input port of domain layer(defined in application-service) is implemented in itself.

+a mebibyte and megabyte are often used synonymously.
+However mebibyte is introduced to give a more precise measurement unit and leave the megabyte as a rough calculation using 1,000,000 bytes instead of having the exact value.

+- Mebibyte(Mi): 2 to the power of 20 or 1,048,576 bytes.
+- Megabyte(Mb): 10 to the power of 6 or 1,000,000 bytes

 ## 104-005 Running Order and Customer Services to test CQRS pattern
+We need to create a spring bean for the CustomerDomainService.
+Because CustomerDomainServiceImpl is not a spring bean as we don't have spring dep in the domain-core module.
+But we still wrote the code to inject CustomerDomainService in CustomerCommandHandler.
+So we create bean config class in container module for this.

+After publishing the event to even store, the event-store can be used to create any type of query store.
+In this case, a query store is the customers table in order svc db.
+Another query store could be to push the events to elastic search and make it full text searchable.
+Or you can use it for audit purposes especially for update ops and keep the history of customer update and inserts in the event store or you may consume and put that data to your analytics engine to work on that data.